gertst/clockWithPillReminder/README.md

 ##Reminders storage
 Wunderlist was first used to maintain the reminders.
-But then I was stuck with the socket features that the API has: I never achieved to have it running.
-Documentation is unexisting, so I had to abandon this idea and replace it with my own reminder 'database'.
+But then I was stuck with the socket features of the API: I never achieved to have it running.
+Documentation is non-existing, so I had to abandon this idea and replace it with my own reminder 'database'.
 The result is a *very* simple method: reading/writing to a json file ;-) Here's an example:
 ```